SmokinCaterpillar/pypet/doc/source/tutorial.rst

     duration = traj.par.simulation.duration

-So here we will simply extract the parameter values from `traj`.
+So here we simply extract the parameter values from `traj`.
 As said before *pypet* is smart to directly return the data value instead of a :class:`~pypet.parameter.Parameter` container.
 Moreover, remember all parameters will have their default values except `tau_ref` and `I`.